falcosecurity/charts/falco/README.md

     - name: json
       library_path: libjson.so
       init_config: ""
+  # Plugins that Falco will load.
+Note: the same plugins are installed by the falcoctl-artifact-install init container.
   load_plugins: [k8saudit, json]

 ```
-What the above configuration does is:
+Here is the explanation of the above configuration:
 * disable the drivers by setting `driver.enabled=false`;
 * disable the collectors by setting `collectors.enabled=false`;
 * deploy the Falco using a k8s *deploment* by setting `controller.kind=deployment`;
 * makes our Falco instance reachable by the `k8s api-server` by configuring a service for it in `services`;
+* enable the `falcoctl-artifact-install` init container;
+* configure `falcoctl-artifact-install` to install the required plugins;
+* disable the `falcoctl-artifact-follow` sidecar container;
 * load the correct ruleset for our plugin in `falco.rulesFile`;
-* configure the plugins to be loaded, in this case the `k8saudit` and `json`;
+* configure the plugins to be loaded, in this case, the `k8saudit` and `json`;
 * and finally we add our plugins in the `load_plugins` to be loaded by Falco.

 The configuration can be found in the `values-k8saudit.yaml` file ready to be used: